dominikh/go-tools/staticcheck/README.md

-Staticcheck is a tool for statically check the input to certain functions, such as `regexp.Compile`.
+Staticcheck is a tool for statically checking the inputs to certain functions, such as `regexp.Compile`.